datarevenue-berlin/sparsity/docs/index.rst

 Motivation
 ----------
-Many tasks especially in data analytics and machine learning domain make use of sparse data structures to support the input of high dimensional data.
+Many tasks, especially in data analytics and machine learning domain, make use of sparse data structures to support the input of high dimensional data.

 This project was started to build an efficient homogeneous sparse data processing pipeline.
-As of today dask has no support for something as an sparse dataframe.
-We process big amounts of highdimensional data on a daily basis at Datarevenue_ and our favourite language and ETL framework are python and dask.
-After chaining many function calls on scipy.sparse csr matrices that involved handling of indices and column names to produce a sparse data pipeline we decided to start this project.
+As of today Dask has no support for something as a sparse dataframe.
+We process big amounts of high-dimensional data on a daily basis at Datarevenue_ and our favourite language and ETL framework are Python and Dask.
+After chaining many function calls on scipy.sparse csr matrices that involved handling of indices and column names to produce a sparse data pipeline, we decided to start this project.

 This package might be especially useful to you if you have very big amounts of sparse data such as clickstream data, categorical timeseries, log data or